BACKSTAGE

 “Otherwise a lawsuit.
 And: €1,500 in legal fees – plus a ‘please pay’ letter.”

-• Not everyone is allowed to issue warnings – only competitors or associations with a legitimate interest.
+• No, that’s not how it works. – Not everyone is allowed to issue a warning; only competitors or associations with a legitimate interest.

 • The amount mentioned is a worst-case scenario, but not automatic.